AnkitaPatell/Data_Analyst_Task_2/README.md

 ##  Tools Used
 - **Power BI** – For creating interactive dashboards and reports

 - **Dataset**: [Superstore.csv](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final/data) (sourced from Kaggle)

 ## Steps Followed
 To create the Power BI report dashboard, the following steps were carried out:

-- Data Cleaning
+- Data Cleaning:
 Removed any duplicates and null values from the dataset to ensure data accuracy.

-- Corrected Data Formats
+- Corrected Data Formats:
 Standardized column formats (e.g., date, currency, numerical fields) for consistency and correct visualization behavior.

-- Loaded Data into Power BI
+- Loaded Data into Power BI:
 Imported the cleaned Superstore.csv dataset into Power BI Desktop.

-- Created Visualizations
+- Created Visualizations:
 Developed a series of charts and tables to highlight key business insights:

    -> Pie Chart
   Used to show Sales Count by Ship Mode and Profit by Category.

    -> Bar Chart
    Displayed Quantity by Category to highlight product distribution.

    -> Line Chart
    Illustrated the Trend of Profit per Year to visualize business performance over time.

    -> Table
    Presented a detailed view of State-wise Sales and Profit for granular insights.

 ## Deliverables